The Superior Foes of Spider-Man: Plot

 The series ends with Myers at a bar, having just finished recounting the tale for another patron.
 Myers admits that he may have embellished, exaggerated, or lied at certain points.
 Myers asks the man what his name is, and the man says "Peter".
 Presumably, this man is Peter Parker.

 Collected editions

 Reception

 The Superior Foes of Spider-Man garnered wide praise from both critics and fans, with a large fanbase amongst the comic community.
 Initially planned for just 12 issues, the series later expanded due to the popularity of the series.
 The series was regarded as a sleeper hit.

+Continuation

+During his tenure on The Amazing Spider-Man (2018-2021), author Nick Spencer continued many of the plotlines established in Foes.
+Notably, he further developed the dynamic between Boomerang and Peter Parker, transitioning Boomerang from comedic antagonist to a figure grappling with morality and redemption.